These peanut butter oatmeal balls need just five ingredients to make and are a fabulously healthy snack!

 Dietary swaps and substitutions

-The beauty of these oatmeal balls is that they are so easy to customize to suit a plethora of diets out there.
+The beauty of these oatmeal balls is that they are so easy to customize to suit many diets.

 Storage instructions